Huhngoku/ADVOCATE/doc/AnalysisResult.md

 A leak on an buffered channel with a possible partner has the following form:
 ```
 Leak on buffered channel with possible partner:
-	channel: /home/erik/Uni/HiWi/ADVOCATE/examples/constructed/constructed.go:1100@44
+	channel: /home/constructed.go:10@44
-	partner: /home/erik/Uni/HiWi/ADVOCATE/examples/constructed/constructed.go:1095@40
+	partner: /home/constructed.go:40@40
 ```
-The channel contains the tID of the channel or select that is leaking.\
+The channel contains the tID of the channel that is leaking.\
-The partner contains the tID of a possible partner of the channel or select.
+The partner contains the tID of a possible partner of the channel.

 #### Without possible partner
 A leak on an buffered channel without a possible partner has the following form:
 ```
-Leak on buffered channel without possible partner:
+Leak on buffered channel with possible partner:
-	channel: /home/erik/Uni/HiWi/ADVOCATE/examples/constructed/constructed.go:1100@44
+	channel: /home/constructed.go:10@44

 ```
-The channel contains the tID of the channel or select that is leaking.\
+The channel contains the tID of the channel that is leaking.\
-The partner contains a "-" because there is no possible partner.
+The second line is empty.

 ### Leak on nil channel
 A leak on a nil channel has the following form:
 ```
 Leak on nil channel:
-	channel: /home/erik/Uni/HiWi/ADVOCATE/examples/constructed/constructed.go:1100@44
+	channel: /home/constructed.go:10@44
 ```
 Channel contains the tID of the nil channel that is leaking.